EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Comprehensive Pathway-Level Modeling of Health Trajectories

 \subsubsection{Length-of-Stay Indicator}

 Converging to final states like discharge requires accurate state predictions across multiple forecast iterations, which is challenging because such events are relatively rare compared to typical value changes, often causing the model to inadvertently prolong patient stays without termination.
 We tackle this by appending a Length‑of‑Stay (LOS) indicator, a simple countdown of remaining hours for each clinical unit $u$.
-During training we feed a noised ground‑truth LOS and ask the model to update it.
-50\% of the time we drop the indicator entirely so the model learns to infer it from context.
-When present, we perturb it by ±20\% to encourage dynamic adjustments.
-This approach teaches the model to estimate the LOS, when unavailable during inference and encourages it to re-estimate LOS during simulation rather than rigidly decrementing it.
+To increase robustness, and allow the model to work without using the ground-truth LOS token during inference, we perform two augmentations.
+In half of the samples, we drop the LOS token entirely from the input, and in the other half, we inject noise (+-20\%) into the LOS token, encouraging the model to re-estimate the remaining LOS at each time step rather than rigidly decrementing it.
+Crucially, at inference time, we never include the ground truth LOS token in the input, instead the first step is prompted without LOS token, while in later steps the predicted LOS tokens of prior steps are included.